BrightLab-ANVIL/PreProc_BRAIN/README.md

 Many of the outputs are useful so if you don't have space limitations you might as well generate them all.
 See here for details: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/fsl_anat

-In order to run steps (5) and (6) you will need to threshold and binarize the partial volume image of the tissue class of interest:
+In order to run steps (5) and (6) you will need to threshold and binarize the partial volume image of the tissue class of interest.

 2. x.PreProc_VolReg_4D (motion correction on functional dataset)
 3. x.PreProc_BET-4D (brain extraction on functional dataset) OR x.PreProc_Mask-4D (apply the brain mask made from running x.PreProc_BET-4D on a different functional scan in the same space)